MBilalQureshi/javascript-rev/README.md

 - By using the ... three dots rest parameter

 - Rest Parameter Syntax works in the opposite  direction from the spread operator.
 Where the spread operator can break an array into  its individual elements, the rest parameter syntax combines individual elements into an array.
 It can  also be used to represent the “rest” of the values

+### Destructuring
+node destructuring.js

+- Allows us to easily turn an array or object into multiple variables

+- By separating our variable names with commas